cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-support-en.md

 ---
-parent: erc20-converter
+parent: erc20-resources-en
-title: Support
+title: Support and help
-description: Support
+description: Support and help
-order: 5
+order: 2
 ---

-## Support
+## Support and help

 Your feedback is important because it helps us improve the ERC20 converter testnet.
 We have a dedicated **support page** to help you with your issues and questions.
 To contact IOHK Technical Support, please **submit a request** using the Submit a request form.